sid14581/secondRepo/README.md

 using vsCode

-# sun headings are added
+# sub headings are added